brandonjschwartz/engineering-website/_posts/restaurants.md

 ![Imgur](http://i.imgur.com/tJ7qd.jpg)
 ![Imgur](http://i.imgur.com/CjArq.jpg)

 This place is no itty bitty bakery!
 20,000 square feet of mouth watering desserts, sandwiches, soups, coffee!
 You can find Cuban, French, Danish, and Italian delicacies here at Porto's Bakery.
-A ffamily run business since the 1990's, this jem brings in thousands of people from all over Southern California and has now grown into 2 other cities.
+A family run business since the 1990's, this gem brings in thousands of people from all over Southern California and has now grown into 2 other cities.
 You are missing out if you haven't given this place a try.
 Go support a local family business.

 ## Raffi's Place Restaurant
 211 E Broadway, Glendale, CA 91205